MMFakeBench: A Mixed-Source Multimodal Misinformation Detection Benchmark for LVLMs: MMFakeBench Benchmark

 \subsection{MMFakeBench Analysis}

-MMFakeBench consists of 11,000 image-text pairs, which are divided into a validation set and a test set following~\cite{yue2023mmmu}.
+MMFakeBench consists of 11,000 image-text pairs, which are divided into a validation set and a test set following~\citep{yue2023mmmu}.
 The validation set, comprising 1,000 image-text pairs, is intended for hyperparameter selection, while the test set contains 10,000 pairs.
 MMFakeBench encompasses one real category and three misinformation categories.
-Detailed statistics are shown in Figure~\ref{fig:data_statics} (a).
-MMFakeBench is partitioned into 30\% for textual veracity distortion, 10\% for visual veracity distortion,30\% for cross-modal consistency distortion, and 30\% for real data.
-The three misinformation categories can be further subdivided into 12 detailed subcategories based on the sources of the text and images, as shown in Figure~\ref{fig:data_statics} (a).
+Detailed statistics are shown in Fig.~\ref{fig:data_statics}.
+MMFakeBench is partitioned into 30\% for textual veracity distortion, 10\% for visual veracity distortion, 30\% for cross-modal consistency distortion, and 30\% for real data.
+The three misinformation categories can be further subdivided into 12 detailed subcategories based on the sources of the text and images in Fig.~\ref{fig:data_statics}.
 Such a comprehensive benchmark highlights the challenges of intertwining mixed-source and multiple-types multimodal misinformation in the real world.